Visitors intending to reach the official website should click HERE

 What Users Say

-The Admirals Clubs at CLT, being a major hub for American Airlines, are frequently mentioned.
-The general perception is mixed, with clearly identified strengths and weaknesses by travelers.
+The Admirals Club lounges at CLT, as a major hub for American Airlines, are frequently mentioned.
+Overall perception is mixed, with clear strengths and weaknesses identified by travelers.

-- Spaciousness and Seating Availability (in some cases): Some users note that, despite being crowded, the size of certain locations (like the one near Concourse D) allows them to find seating.
-The abundance of comfortable seating, in general, is valued.
+- Spaciousness and Seating Availability (in some cases): Some users note that, despite being busy, the size of certain locations (such as the one near Concourse D) makes it possible to find a seat.
+The abundance of comfortable seating is generally appreciated.

-- Improvement Over the Terminal: Consistently considered a "much, much better" option than waiting at the boarding gates.
+- Improvement over the Terminal: Consistently considered a “much, much better” option than waiting at the gates.

-- Food and Drink Quality (Divided Opinions): While some find the food selection small but good quality (especially for breakfast or lunch, with mentions of an avocado toast cart with salmon and prosciutto), others rate it as "finger food at an insurance seminar quality" or "never looks great."
-The mac and cheese and pulled chicken BBQ have received specific praise on one occasion.
+- Food and Beverage Quality (Mixed Opinions): While some find the food selection small but good quality (especially for breakfast or lunch, with mentions of an avocado toast cart with salmon and prosciutto), others call it “insurance seminar snack food” or say it “never looks very good.”
+Mac and cheese and pulled chicken BBQ received specific praise on one occasion.

-- Staff (Some Positive Experiences): Cleaning staff who do a good job and friendly, attentive waiters in seating areas are mentioned.
-One bartender (Kimberly at the B gate lounge) was highlighted for her excellent service.
+- Staff (Some Positive Experiences): Cleaning staff are noted for doing a good job, and bartenders are described as friendly and attentive in seating areas.
+One bartender (Kimberly in the Concourse B lounge) was highlighted for excellent service.

-- Renovations: Renovations that have added more seating are appreciated.
+- Renovations: Renovations adding more seating are appreciated.

-- Crowding: This is the most frequent complaint.
-Many reviews indicate that the clubs are "always overcrowded" or "too small for the number of people," which causes stress instead of relaxation.
+- Crowding: The most frequent complaint.
+Many reviews say the clubs are “always packed” or “too small for the number of people,” creating stress rather than relaxation.

 - Access Restrictions: Difficulty accessing with day passes when the club is full or during international travel periods, with waits of several hours.

-- Cleanliness (Inconsistent): The Concourse C location was described as "dirty," with uncleaned tables.
-Other general comments mention used napkins and plates/drinks everywhere.
+- Cleanliness (Inconsistent): The Concourse C location was described as “dirty,” with uncleaned tables.
+Other general comments mention napkins and used dishes everywhere.

-- Service Quality (Inconsistent): Staff perceived as "overwhelmed," resulting in "short and pushy" treatment.
-Some bartenders' expectation of tips is criticized, especially after shift changes.
+- Service Quality (Inconsistent): Staff perceived as “overwhelmed,” resulting in “short and aggressive” treatment.
+Criticism of tipping expectations from some bartenders, especially after shift changes.

-- Tableware and Presentation: A major complaint was the use of paper plates and plastic utensils, considered unacceptable for the cost and category of the lounge, especially compared to others offering real tableware.
+- Dishware and Presentation: A major complaint was the use of paper plates and plastic cutlery, seen as unacceptable for the cost and category of the lounge, especially compared to others offering real dishware.
 Dirty wine glasses were also mentioned.

-- Noisy Atmosphere: The size and number of people, along with staff conversations, can prevent it from being a peaceful retreat.
+- Noisy Environment: The size and number of people, along with staff conversations, can prevent it from being a peaceful refuge.

-- Restrooms: The size of the restrooms is considered a weak point in relation to the number of users.
+- Restrooms: Restroom size is considered a weak point relative to the number of users.

-- General Feeling: Some users feel the service has declined and the facilities feel "outdated."
+- Overall Impression: Some users feel the service has declined and that the facilities feel “dated.”

-In summary: The Admirals Clubs can offer a respite with comfortable seating and some decent food options, but the experience is frequently marred by crowding, inconsistencies in cleanliness and service, and details like disposable tableware.
+In summary: Admirals Club lounges can offer a break with comfortable seating and some decent food options, but the experience is often undermined by crowding, inconsistent cleanliness and service, and details like disposable dishware.

 Location